Ted Lasso, Mosquito Coast, Mythic Quest: WTF is Apple TV Plus?

 Source: flipboard.com

-Its shows have star power, big budgets and (sometimes) critical raves -- but what is Apple TV Plus?
-Here are the most important things to know.
+Its shows have big stars and big budgets -- but what is Apple TV Plus?
+Here are the important things to know.

 More in www.cnet.com